Starbucks PESTEL/PESTLE Analysis & Recommendations

 3. Increasing employment regulations (opportunity and threat)

-This PESTEL/PESTLE analysis shows that most of the external factors in Starbucks Corporation’s remote or macro-environment present opportunities.
-However, the company must work to address the identified threats, such as the threat of substitution linked to the increased availability of home-use specialty coffee machines.
-Also, improving operations and business processes to build on the identified opportunities can contribute to the fulfillment of Starbucks’s corporate mission statement and vision statement.
-A holistic strategic approach based on these opportunities and threats can ensure the company’s long-term leadership in the coffeehouse industry.
-Overall, the PESTEL/PESTLE analysis framework indicates that Starbucks Coffee has plenty of room for further global growth and development.
+This PESTLE analysis of Starbucks shows that most of the external factors in the remote or macro-environment present opportunities.
+However, the company must work on innovation and marketing to address the identified threats, such as the threat of substitution linked to the increased availability of home-use specialty coffee machines.

 References